nimarty/hackypi/readme.md

 > ℹ️ It's not the idea to use the root user to directly solve a security challenge.
 This is no fun.
 Follow the challenge description for the best experience.

 1. `ssh root@<hackypi-ip-address>`
-1. `vi /etc/opkg/opkg.conf` replace the Package Server URL with the IP address of your HackyPackages Server.
+1. `vi /etc/opkg/opkg.conf` replace the Package Server URL with the IP address of your Hacky Packages Server.
 This is only required once.
 1. `opkg update`
 1. `opkg install <challenge-name> &> /dev/null` and now you're ready to hack 🤖.
 1. `opkg remove --autoremove <challenge-name>` to remove the challenge from HackyPi